aleksandracodes/snapfood-drf-api/README.md

 ### Libraries & Tools

 - [APITestCase](https://www.django-rest-framework.org/api-guide/testing/) - Django Rest Framework APITestCase was used for automated testing
-- [Cloudinary](https://cloudinary.com/) to store static files and serve them to Heroku
+- [Cloudinary](https://cloudinary.com/) to store static files
 - [Coverage](https://coverage.readthedocs.io/en/6.4.4/) used to produce automated testing report
 - [Dbdiagram.io](https://dbdiagram.io/home) used for the database schema diagram
 - [Git](https://git-scm.com/) was used for version control via Gitpod terminal to push the code to GitHub
 - [GitHub](https://github.com/) was used as a remote repository to store project code
 - [Gitpod)](https://gitpod.io/workspaces) - a virtual IDE workspace used to build this site
-- [Heroku Platform](https://id.heroku.com/login) was used to deploy the project into live environment
+- [Render Platform](https://render.com) was used to deploy the project into live environment
 - [Django REST Framework](https://www.django-rest-framework.org/) was used to build the back-end API
 - [Django AllAuth](https://django-allauth.readthedocs.io/en/latest/index.html) was used for user authentication
-- [Gunicorn](https://gunicorn.org/) was used for deploying the project to Heroku
 - [Pillow](https://pillow.readthedocs.io/en/stable/) was used for image processing and validation
 - [Psycopg2](https://www.psycopg.org/docs/) was used as a PostgreSQL database adapter for Python
-- [PostgreSQL](https://www.postgresql.org/) – deployed project on Heroku uses a PostgreSQL database
+- [PostgreSQL](https://www.postgresql.org/) – deployed project on Render uses a PostgreSQL database

 ##### Back to [top](#table-of-contents)